Have you heard about the International Student Leadership Program?

 Make your mark at McGill - become an International Student Leader!

-What kinds of programs, activities & events will I engage in?
+What kinds of programs, activities & events do International Student Leaders engage in?

 Principal experiential learning opportunities for International Student Leaders (ISLs) include:

 - Post-Arrival Orientation (“Meet & Greet” lounge, basic peer advising, referrals)

 - i-Week in January or February (planning, elaboration, promotion, delivery, assessment)

 - Events (planning, elaboration, promotion, delivery, assessment)